wineslab/dApp-framework/README.md

 # dApps: Enabling Real-Time AI-Based Open RAN Control

 In this repository we configure an OpenAirInterface 5G gNB and a dApp for real-time RAN control.

 There are two main modules composing this frameworks:

 - A custom library in Python for dApps
 - A custom version of OAI (soon to be updated and hopefully merged with the original branch)

-For a more detailed description of what are the dApps, please refer to [our recent architecture paper](https://arxiv.org/pdf/2501.16502) and [this page](https://openrangym.com/o-ran-frameworks/dapps).
+For a more detailed description of what are the dApps, please refer to [our architectural paper](https://doi.org/10.1016/j.comnet.2025.111342) ([here for the archive version](https://arxiv.org/pdf/2501.16502)) and its [presentation page](https://openrangym.com/o-ran-frameworks/dapps).

 ## Usage